varikin/blackbox/docs/README.md

 Before I go any further, I need to talk about the Air Quality Index provided by the BME680.
 There is a lot of factors that go into the air quality based on VOC such as ethane, isoprene, ethanol, acetone, carbon monoxide, and more.
-The data sheet for the sensor describes a lot of complex chemical aspects to what it can sense and how it exposes that data.
+The datasheet for the sensor describes a lot of complex chemical aspects to what it can sense and how it exposes that data.
 That is beyond my understanding of chemistry.
 Luckily, the sensor also also provides a simple linear scale of the Air Quality Index.